Jcardif/MpesaDaraja/README.md

     TransactionDesc = "Payment of X"
 };
 ```
-Get the password that is used= for encrypting the request sent
+Get the password that is used for encrypting the request sent

 ```C#
 stkData.Password = darajaGateway.GetStkPushPassword(stkData.BusinessShortCode, stkData.Timestamp);